-- a) Research Data Loss Prevention (DLP) solutions and recommend implementation strategy; - b) Install upgraded network security devices; - Review the results of the network vulnerability assessment and prioritize identified vulnerabilities (by data type, severity, and potential risk) in the remediation plan; - d) Complete review of personnel policies and procedures, and staff training, and determine what policies and procedures need revisions, and identify additional training needs, as appropriate; and, - e) Continue research on Cyber Security best practices and report to the Board, as necessary.

-- a) Complete implementation of DLP solutions; - b) Complete the network vulnerability assessment remediation plan; - c) Complete revisions to personnel policies and procedures, and complete additional staff training, as appropriate; and, - d) Based on research, implement best practice solutions for Cyber Security.

-Existing staff will coordinate, as necessary, with outside counsel and vendors.
+2021-22 BY DECEMBER 31, 2021: MILESTONES a) Research Data Loss Prevention (DLP) solutions and recommend implementation strategy; b) Install upgraded network security devices; c) Review the results of the network vulnerability assessment and prioritize identified vulnerabilities (by data type, severity, and potential risk) in the remediation plan; d) Complete review of personnel policies and procedures, and staff training, and determine what policies and procedures need revisions, and identify additional training needs, as appropriate; and, e) Continue research on Cyber Security best practices and report to the Board, as necessary.
+BY JUNE 30, 2022: a) Complete implementation of DLP solutions; b) Complete the network vulnerability assessment remediation plan; c) Complete revisions to personnel policies and procedures, and complete additional staff training, as appropriate; and, d) Based on research, implement best practice solutions for Cyber Security.
+2021-22 RESOURCES Existing staff will coordinate, as necessary, with outside counsel and vendors.
 Funding will be included in the FY 2021-22 Budget for this effort.

-Member Video Guides for Completing Counseling Forms
+Project #7: (NEW) Member Video Guides for Completing Counseling Forms

-Project Lead(s): Krystle Gill, Benefits Analyst, DROP/Service Pensions Section Project Participants: DROP/Service Pensions Staff, Communications & Education Staff

-Stakeholders: LAFPP Members, and DROP/Service Pensions Staff
+Duration: 2021-22 Project Lead(s): Krystle Gill, Benefits Analyst, DROP/Service Pensions Section Project Participants: DROP/Service Pensions Staff, Communications & Education Staff Stakeholders: LAFPP Members, and DROP/Service Pensions Staff